 While commuting on foot isn't practical, new arrivals will find that many of Jacksonville's suburbs are incredibly walkable and safe.

-Once in the city centre, taking a walk is a nice way to explore the hidden corners of Jacksonville at a leisurely pace.
-Popular neighbourhoods for walkers include Riverside, San Marco, Fairfax, Avondale and Murray Hill.
+Once in the city centre, taking a walk is a great way to explore the hidden corners of Jacksonville at a leisurely pace.
+Areas such as Riverside, San Marco and Fairfax are rated as the city's most walkable.

 Driving in Jacksonville

-Given the size of the city, driving is the most practical way of getting around.
+Given the size of the city, driving is the most practical way of getting around in Jacksonville.
 Having a car makes life infinitely easier and gives people the freedom to explore Jacksonville and its surrounds at leisure.

-►Working in Jacksonville is useful reading for anyone considering their career options in Jax
+►Working in Jacksonville is useful reading for anyone considering their career options here

 Are you an expat living in Jacksonville?